We are proud of ourselves. We are proud of each other. We are proud of our community.

 Miss Hill is the teacher in Shark class.

-Both classes are supported by Mrs Jordan as their learning support assistant.
+Both classes are supported by Mrs Jordan and Mrs Davies as their learning support assistants.

 Children should also be reading a minimum of 3 times and have these written in their reading diary and signed by an adult which should be in school every day.

 They also have a spelling test on their weekly spellings on a Friday afternoon.
 Please make sure your child has a copy of the spellings to practise.
 We are following the Spelling Shed scheme, which you can sign up to at home for extra spelling activities.

 Augustus and his Smile

 "Augustus the tiger was sad.
 He had lost his smile.
 So he did a huge tigery stretch, and set off to find it."

 We will be learning about descriptive techniques, such as;

 We will work towards writing a descriptive narrative.